rarible/protocol/docs/api-reference.md

 Use these base URLs to access our API on different networks.

 `api.rarible.org or any testnet equivalent` is compatible with all blockchains supported by the Rarible Protocol.
-We also use the term union to describe this compatibility case in the docs.
+We also use the term multichain to describe this compatibility case in the docs.

 `ethereum-api.rarible.org or any testnet equivalent` is only compatible with the ethereum blockchain.